cakephp/docs/en/development/routing.rst

         ];
     });

-URL inflection for Resourse Routes
+URL inflection for Resource Routes
 ----------------------------------

 By default for multi-worded controllers the URL fragment is underscored